UN Convention on the Rights of the Child

 - The need for a unified comprehensive and overarching national plan of action to implement the Optional Protocol throughout the UK, including Scotland and Northern Ireland.

 The role of Special Rapporteur on trafficking in persons, especially women and children was established in 2005.
-The Human Rights Council invites the Special Rapporteur to:
+The Special Rapporteur is tasked with:

-- Take action on violations committed against trafficked person on situations in which there has been a failure to protect their human rights.
+- Taking action on violations committed against trafficked person on situations in which there has been a failure to protect their human rights.

-- Undertake country visits to formulate recommendations to prevent/combat trafficking.
+- Undertaking country visits to formulate recommendations to prevent/combat trafficking.

-- Submit annual reports to include recommendations on measures required to uphold and protect the human rights of victims.
+- Submitting annual reports to include recommendations on measures required to uphold and protect the human rights of victims.